An Information-Theoretic Approach to Joint Sensing and Communication: Introduction

 \section{Introduction}

-Future generation wireless networks are expected to support a number of autonomous and intelligent applications that strongly rely on accurate sensing and localization techniques \cite{bourdoux20206g}.
-The key-enabler of these applications is the ability to continuously sense the dynamically changing environment, hereafter called the \emph{state}, and to react accordingly by \emph{exchanging information} between nodes.
-Although most current systems have separate implementations of sensing and communication systems, the high cost of spectrum and hardware encourages integrating both tasks via a single waveform and a single hardware platform (see e.g. \cite{zheng2019radar,liu2020joint} and references therein).
-A typical example is joint radar sensing and communication, where a transmitter equipped with a co-located radar receiver wishes to convey a message to a (already detected) receiver and simultaneously estimate state parameters of that receiver.
+Future generation wireless networks are expected to support several autonomous and intelligent applications that strongly rely on accurate sensing and localization techniques \cite{6G,bourdoux20206g}. {An example are intelligent transportation systems where vehicles interact in a cooperative radar sensor network with the goal to provide unique safety features and intelligent traffic routing.
+The key enabler of such applications is the ability to sense the dynamically changing environment continuously, hereafter called the \emph{state}, and to react accordingly by {exchanging information}.
+The standard assumption of such a joint radar sensing and communication system is a transmitter equipped with a co-located radar receiver that wishes to convey a message to a (already detected) receiver and simultaneously estimate the state parameters of that receiver.

+A common but naive approach to address sensing and communication is to separate the two tasks in independent systems and accordingly split the available resources such as bandwidth and power between the two systems.
+In our information-theoretic model that we present shortly, such a system corresponds to time-sharing between communication and sensing; we shall call this {\it basic time-sharing (TS)}.
+The high cost of spectrum and hardware however encourages integrating the sensing and communications tasks via a single waveform and a single hardware platform (see, e.g., \cite{zheng2019radar,liu2020joint} and references therein).
+First attempts towards such integrated systems use a standard communication system and exploit the backscattered signal from this waveform for sensing purposes, where the employed transmit waveform is either optimized for sensing or for communication; we shall call these \emph{the sensing and communication modes of improved TS.}

 The scenario at hand has been extensively studied in the literature (see e.g. \cite{sturm2011waveform,gaudio2019effectiveness} and references therein).
-In particular, a number of joint sensing and communication schemes, or co-design schemes, have been proposed to optimize performance metrics capturing some tension between two functions \cite{bliss2014cooperative,chiriyath2016inner,paul2017survey,kumari2018ieee,kumari2017performance}.
-Although these works provide system guidelines or propose waveforms suitable to some specific scenarios, none has addressed the fundamental performance limits above which a joint sensing and communication system cannot operate irrespectively of computational complexities, choices of state parameters, or further assumptions.
+In particular, several {\it{ joint sensing and communication}} schemes, or co-design schemes, have been proposed to optimize performance metrics capturing some tension between two performances \cite{bliss2014cooperative,chiriyath2016inner,paul2017survey,kumari2018ieee,kumari2017performance}.
+Despite of these works providing system guidelines or proposing waveforms suitable to some specific scenarios, none has addressed the fundamental performance limits above which a joint sensing and communication system cannot operate irrespectively of computational complexities, choices of state parameters, or further assumptions.
+This observation inspires us to study the fundamental limit of joint sensing and communication from an information-theoretic perspective.